Vitamin C (Ascorbic Acid)

 - Physical performance.
 Eating more vitamin C as part of the diet might improve physical performance and muscle strength in older people.
 Also, taking vitamin C supplements might improve oxygen intake during exercise in teenage boys.

 - Sunburn.
-Taking vitamin C by mouth along with vitamin E seems to prevent sunburn.
-However, taking vitamin C alone does not prevent sunburn.
+Taking vitamin C by mouth or applying it to the skin along with vitamin E might prevent sunburn.
+But taking vitamin C alone does not prevent sunburn.

 Possibly Ineffective for...